-As we've welcomed these little nuggets into our community, we've been thinking a lot more about how to instill a passion for food and cooking in them at a young age.
+In the past couple of years, two Serious Eats team members have had new additions to their family.
+And as we’ve welcomed these little nuggets into our community, we've been thinking a lot more about how to instill a passion for food and cooking in them at a young age.
 From culinary toys for tiny tots to kid-safe knives, there are so many tools out there to get children of all ages into the kitchen.
-While I'm not a parent myself—unless you count my dog—I decided it was time to talk to the team, plus a few experts, about the best tools to cultivate a love of cooking in young Serious Eaters.

 This is simply a guide built on our own experiences, and our hope is you'll find it a useful and informative jumping off point for enjoying time in the kitchen with your family.

 “By far the best thing we have for her is her helper stool, which is like a step stool with a little fence around the top so she can get at counter height on her own without the danger of falling,” says Kenji of his daughter Alicia.
 While Kenji built his own, you can grab one ready-made, like this learning tower.

 A Food Play Set